 Personal pension

 A personal pension - or defined contribution pension - builds up as you work with contributions from yourself and your employer.
-Companies in the UK are required by law to enrol their eligible employees in workplace pension schemes.
+Companies in the UK are required by law to enroll their eligible employees in workplace pension schemes.

 This pot of money is then invested in a fund by your pensions provider, so when you retire, it will be worth more than the amount you and your employer put in.
 That is, if your pension provider have made good investment choices.